kivy/kivy/doc/sources/gsoc.rst

   - **Mentors**: Jacob Kovac, Mathieu Virbel
   - **Task level**: Intermediate/Advanced
-  - **Desired Skills*: Familiarity with OpenGL ES, desire to learn/solve difficult concepts/puzzles.
+  - **Desired Skills*: Familiarity with OpenGL ES and Cython, desire to learn about advanced rendering algorithms and solve difficult puzzles.

 Mobile
 ~~~~~~

 * Plyer:
-    Platform Abstraction layer, is a platform-independant api to use features
-    commonly found on various platforms, notably mobile ones, in python.

   Description:
     The idea is to provide a stable API to the user for accessing features
     of their desktop or mobile device.

     Facades and implementation for::
-      - such as Accelerometer, GPS, SMS, Contact, and more.
+      - such as Accelerometer, GPS, SMS, Contact,
+        and more.
       - Porting facades from Scripting Language for Android to Plyer
-        for easy integration and compatability.
+        for easy integration and compatibility.

     Under the hood you'll use PyJNIus, PyOBJus.
 This probably
     would also include improving PyObjus and PyJnius to handle interfaces that